Looking for the best cameras for bloggers? Worry not, we are here to help.

 Below we will walk about the different types of cameras and why the best camera for a blogger might not be the same for another blogger.

-(We haven’t mentioned film cameras because they are very impractical for a blogger.)
+(We haven’t mentioned any film cameras in our guide because they are very impractical for a blogger.)

 Mirrorless cameras tend to be more portable than traditional DSLR because the bulky mirror is not there.
-These cameras also tend to create better videos, as the lack of a mirror allows the camera to use advanced autofocus technology to achieve a seamless video.
+These cameras also have better video quality, as the lack of a mirror allows the camera to use advanced autofocus technology to achieve a seamless video.

 Unlike point-and-shoots, mirrorless cameras give users full creative control.
 They are also built much better and offer better overall performance, but usually at a higher price point.

 The only downside is because of how much the camera relies on the electronic mechanisms, the battery life is short.
 My current Sony mirrorless camera has about 1/3 of the battery life of my old Nikon DSLR.

 In the age of mirrorless cameras, DSLRs are becoming rarer.
 That is because there really isn’t much a DSLR can offer that a mirrorless camera cannot.
 Oftentimes, a mirrorless even outshines a DSLR (such as in video quality, portability, and beginner-friendliness).